-NEW ORLEANS - “As a squad leader, Cpl.
+NEW ORLEANS -- NEW ORLEANS - “As a squad leader, Cpl.
 Lovato was in charge of 13 Marines,” said Brig.
 Gen. Michael Martin, deputy commanding general of Marine Corps Forces Command.
 “He was assigned a sector to clear that was loaded with enemies in houses, rooms, closets, on roof tops and probably in sewage systems.
 It was some of the worst types of fighting you can absolutely imagine.”

 In 2004, Cpl.
 Lovato was deployed to Iraq in support of Operation Iraqi Freedom.